ozbillwang/terraform-best-practices/README.md

 variable "environment" {
-  description = "environment name" default = "<replace_with_environment_name, such as dev, svt, prod,etc. Use short name if possible, because some resources have length limit on its name>
+  description = "environment name" default = "<replace_with_environment_name, such as dev, svt, prod,etc. Use short name if possible, because some resources have length limit on its name>"
 }

 locals {